montali/vrije-ai/Evolutionary Computing/Video lectures/H - Fitness evaluation and selection operators.md

 **Crowding** is another approach: it tries to distribute the individuals evenly among the niches, basing on the assumption that children will be close to parents.
 It uses a distance metric in either the phenotype or genotype space, taking two parents and 2 offspring, then making a _small tournament_ which sees one parent competing with a child, the other one with the other.
 To find these _families_, we have that $\mathrm{d}\left(\mathrm{p}_{1}, \mathrm{o}_{1}\right)+\mathrm{d}\left(\mathrm{p}_{2}, \mathrm{o}_{2}\right)<\mathrm{d}\left(\mathrm{p}_{1}, \mathrm{o}_{2}\right)+\mathrm{d}\left(\mathrm{p}_{2}, \mathrm{o}_{1}\right)$.

 The difference between these two approaches is the following: in _fitness sharing_, we'll see a higher number of individuals in the highest hills, while in _crowding_ the individuals are spread evenly throughout the hills.
+There is no general-purpose answer to *which is better*, you just have to try them and check the performances during *preliminary testing*.

 ### Implicit approaches